 Preparing students for the future

 Focused on the fundamental building block of society–the family–a Minor in Family Social Science will deepen your understanding of today's complex family systems.
-You can choose from four options:
+You can choose from three options:

 - Family & Community Engagement to work directly with families in community settings.